libgig 4.5.2.svn8

 template<typename T >

-bool Serialization::IsUnion ( const T & data)
+bool Serialization::IsUnion ( const T & )

 Check whether data is a C++ union type.